alfrix/docs/docs/library/fceumm.md

 - **Crop Overscan (Horizontal)** (**Off**/On)

-<center> Crop out (horizontally) the potentially random glitchy video output that would have been hidden by the bezel around the edge of a standard-definition television screen. </center>
+	Crop out (horizontally) the potentially random glitchy video output that would have been hidden by the bezel around the edge of a standard-definition television screen.

 ??? note "Crop Overscan (Horiontal) - Off"
 	![](images\Cores\fceumm\horiz_off.png)